 First Class: ~$4,200

 Is your favourite card not mentioned in this article?
-Check out our interactive calculator here to see how much you can earn with your spend on CardUp!
+The list of cards accepted on CardUp can be found on our interactive calculator page here.
+Feel free to also use our calculate to find out how much you can earn with your spend on CardUp!

 Tags: Savings & Rewards